All Episodes

 And that's because at this point in 2003, Alex doesn't seem to have recognized the value of fully denying reality and calling everything false flags.

-His business model is still kind of in its infancy and hasn't matured to this present day level that we see now where it's like, Fuck it.
+His business model is still kind of in its infancy and hasn't matured to this present-day level that we see now where it's like, fuck it, everything.

 dan friesen